Meeting of the Minds 2017 Annual SummitOctober 23-25, 2017

-Meeting of the Minds is pleased to announce that our 11th annual summit will convene in Cleveland, Ohio from October 23-25th at the Global Center for Health Innovation.
+The 11th Annual Meeting of the Minds summit convened in Cleveland, Ohio from October 23-25th at the Global Center for Health Innovation.

-This year’s Meeting of the Minds Annual Summit on the shores of Lake Erie will unearth tools and best practices working for city leaders across the globe.
-Our sessions will feature solutions that are scalable, replicable and transferable from city-to-city and sector-to-sector.
-All of our discussions are couched in a deep understanding of technology and equity as key drivers for innovative cities.
+This Meeting of the Minds Annual Summit on the shores of Lake Erie unearthed tools and best practices working for city leaders across the globe.
+The sessions featured solutions that were scalable, replicable and transferable from city-to-city and sector-to-sector.
+Discussions were couched in a deep understanding of technology and equity as key drivers for innovative cities.

 - Academic 10%

 “As a first time participant I think it was tremendous.
 I came with my particular area of focus, but I walked away with a more holistic view and an enhanced vision for how it can be expanded into other areas.”

 “Covered a lot of ground in a very short period of time.
 I especially enjoyed the sessions where presenters challenges attendees at the end; it helped me to think of how I might turn my learning into something tangible.”